kriswiner/IIS3DWB/README.md

 L4 system layer and Arduino core designed (and SPI FIFO read strategy) by Thomas Roell.

-Copyright for this work is owned by Tlera Corporation (2020) for use by anyone with proper attribution.
+Copyright 2020 Tlera Corporation.
+May be used by anyone with proper attribution.